-- (i) Explain the origin and importance of Indian Contract Act 1872; - (ii) Define a contract and explain the essentials of a valid contract; - (iii) Discuss the various kinds of contracts; - (iv) Understanding the meaning of offer and explain its essentials; - (v) Describe the relationship between offer and acceptance; - (vi) Explain the essentials of a valid acceptance; and - (vii) Describe when communication of offer and acceptance and their revocation is complete.
+(i) Explain the origin and importance of Indian Contract Act 1872;

+- (ii) Define a contract and explain the essentials of a valid contract; - (iii) Discuss the various kinds of contracts: - (iv) Understanding the meaning of offer and explain its essentials; - (v) Describe the relationship between offer and acceptance; - (vi) Explain the essentials of a valid acceptance; and - (vii) Describe when communication of offer and acceptance and their revocation is complete.

 Law of contract is the most important branch of Business Law.
 It would have been very difficult to carry on trade or commerce in the absence of this law.
 It is not only the business community which is concerned with the law of contracts, but it affects every person.
 Contract is considered as the foundation of the civilized world.
 Every one of us enters into a number of contracts from sunrise to sunset.
 When a person drinks a cup of tea, or rides a bus, or goes to the cinema to see a movie or purchases the goods, or gives a loan to friend, etc. he enters into a contract though he may be unaware of it.
 Such contracts create legal rights and obligations.
+The law of contract is mainly concerned with the enforcement of these rights and obligations.